 They will determine the surface design of the website or application.
-The layout, colours, images and typography used are all important elements for consideration.
-If the UI designer undertakes research, it’s usually focused on the functionality or usability of the design, rather than the design in context of the whole experience.
+The layout, colors, images, and typography used are all important elements for consideration.
+If the UI designer undertakes research, it’s usually focused on the functionality or usability of the design, rather than the design in the context of the whole experience.

 Some example of the differences between UX and UI: